The Routes API lets you request information about traffic

 For more on polylines, see:

-- Configure quality vs latency for information on configuring the quality of the ployline
+- Configure quality vs latency for information on configuring the quality of the polyline.

 - Encoded Polyline Algorithm Format describes the algorithm for encoding a polyline.

-A polyline is represented by Polyline (REST) or Polyline (gRPC) object.
-You can return a polyline in the response at both the route and leg level.
+A polyline is represented by a Polyline (REST) or Polyline (gRPC) object.
+You can return a polyline in the response at the route, leg, and step level.

 At the route level, return a polyline in the response by including